Hypertext Markup Language File

 - <div> - Divider tag used to create a section in a webpage

 Web developers often create and edit HTML files, then upload them to web servers that web browsers parse when a user visits webpages.
-If you are an average Internet user you most likely will not see the HTML source code since it is parsed by the web browser in the background.
+If you are an average Internet user, you most likely will not see the HTML source code since your web browser parses it in the background.

-However, you can still view the HTML of a webpage with a web browser by following these steps:
+However, you can still view the HTML of a webpage with a web browser by following these steps specific to the browser:

 index.html - The main, or index, HTML file that's loaded when a client web browser requests a web server directory.
 For example, when http://www.sampledomain.com/ is requested, the web server loads http://www.sampledomain.com/index.html by default, unless it is configured to use a different file.

 default.html - The index file often used by Windows web servers such as Microsoft IIS.